Sleep: A Developmental Approach

 It’s tougher to be a parent nowadays.
 In the old days parents just did what they thought was right – there was less judgment, fewer methods and philosophies, less pressure to do this parenting thing to perfection.
 There is such a thing as information overload, and yet many parents keep searching for ways to get their little ones to sleep better.
 The truth is that you can read a thousand pages on sleep from seven different books or websites and still not feel like you are doing things “the right way.”

 I think it’s nice to get some support and guidance, and there is nothing wrong with trying to make sure you are approaching a difficult pediatric issue armed with as much knowledge as possible.
 But don’t always trust the latest book on sleep, particularly ones that paint an unrealistic picture and give false hope.
-Most children will never give us 12 hours of straight sleep, let alone at 12 weeks old, and most 2 week olds shouldn’t be put down “drowsy but awake.”
+Many children will never give us 12 hours of straight sleep, and certainly not at 12 weeks old, and most 2 week olds shouldn’t be put down “drowsy but awake.”
 Furthermore, kids are not Pavlovian dogs and sometimes don’t respond willingly to the strict behavioral methods that Ferber preaches.

 Sleep is one of the most intriguing, most discussed, and sometimes most stressful topics of child-rearing.
 There is no doubt that sleep is important to the child’s body; during sleep is when the body heals itself.
 A baby’s brain and even his individual cells all need sleep.
 And yes, parents need sleep, too, particularly if they are trying to stay sane!